emadalam/atvjs/README.md

 // create menu page
 ATV.Menu.create({
-	// any attributes that you want to set on the root level menuBar element of TVML
+	// any attributes that you want to set on the menuBar element of TVML
 	attributes: {},
+	// any attributes that you want to set on the root level menuBarTemplate element of TVML rootTemplateAttributes {},
 	// array of menu item configurations
 	items: [{
 		id: 'search',